JZacharyG/ProofSchool/README.md

 If `\solution` or `\solution*` appears inside a problem environment, then everything that follows will only by typeset if solutions are shown (with the option `solutions`).

-Importantly, the solution is placed in the space below the problem, but (if using `\solution`) it does not add any additional space, so the layout of the handout will be identical whether or not you show solutions.
+Importantly, the solution is placed in the space below the problem, but (if using `\solution`, not `\solution*`) it does not add any additional space, so the layout of the handout will be identical whether or not you show solutions.
 This unfortunately means that the solution can spill over into the next problem, or off the end of the page, if you are not careful.

 The starred version instead has the solution replace the space that would otherwise have been left.

 If typeset, the solution will be prepended with the contents of `\SolutionPrefixFont\SolutionPrefix`, which default to `\bfseries` and `SOLUTION:` respectively , but you can `\renewcommand` either of them if you’d like.
 #### Problems in Columns/Grids